yoyoberenguer/Gaussian-Blur/README.md

 Python implementation of 2D Gaussian blur filter methods using multiprocessing

-Example with 3x3, 5x5 convolution kernel and blurbox method
+Example with 5x5 convolution kernel and blurbox9x9 method